 Implant Fixture: The Foundation of a Dental Implant Restoration

 The implant fixture is the anchor of the dental implant restoration, serving as an artificial tooth root.
-Typically made of biocompatible materials such as titanium, implant fixtures provide stability and durability.
+Typically made of biocompatible materials such as titanium, implant fixtures provide stability and strength.
 The fixture is essentially a post that resembles a screw with threads.

 Implant Fixture Sizes

-• Standard Dental Implant: 3.5 mm – 4.3 mm
+- Standard Dental Implant: 3.5 mm – 4.3 mm

-• Mini Dental Implant: 2 mm – 3.5 mm
+- Mini Dental Implant: 2 mm – 3.5 mm

-• Wide Dental Implant: 4.5 mm – 6mm
+- Wide Dental Implant: 4.5 mm – 6mm

 Abutments: Connecting Implant Fixtures to Restorations

-We place abutments, or connectors, on the implant fixtures that support dental restorations.
+We place abutments, or small connector pieces, on the implant fixtures to support the attached dental restorations.
 They come in various materials, including titanium, zirconia, and stainless steel.
-There are many types of abutments available.

 The type of abutment you will need depends on several factors.

-Your oral anatomy, the aesthetics you are going for, and the implant position.
-A custom abutment is typically preferred for irregular shapes, better aesthetic results, and implants in challenging locations within the mouth.
+For example, your oral anatomy, the aesthetics you are going for, and the implant position.
+The dentist will use a custom abutment for irregular shapes, and implants in challenging locations within the mouth.

 Types of Dental Implant Abutments